enedaveed/alx-system_engineering-devops/0x00-shell_basics/README.md

-This i a script that prints the absolute pathname of the current working directory
+This displays the contents lists of your current directory